Stretches for Lower Back Pain

 Yes, stretching can help lower back pain!

 Many factors can contribute to lower back pain.
-Our backs are comprised of many bones, ligaments, tendons, joints, and muscles.
+Our backs are comprised of many bones, ligaments, tendons, joints and muscles.

-- Reducing the risk of disability that may be associated with back pain
+- Reducing the risk of disability that may be associated with back pain.

-- Improve range of motion
+- Improvement in range of motion.

-- Improving mobility of the back
+- Improvement mobility of the back.

-- Reducing tension in the muscles that support the back
+- Reducing tension in the muscles that support the back.

 How Often Should You Stretch Your Lower Back?